marcbrittain/Deep-Reinforcement-Learning/README.md

 Various Deep Reinforcement Learning techniques applied to different environments.
 Will be updated with new algorithms and environments often!

 **NOTE:** It was discovered that the prioritized code is missing the bias weights when training the network.
 This element is missing on most of the online examples.
-I have finished the code and will upload the code shortly.
+I have finished the code and will upload the code shortly!

 Just added (09/07/2018) is a Double Deep Q-learning (DDQN) implementation with Prioritized Experience Replay applied to the Atari game: breakout!
 This version includes a vectorized implementation of replay training which helps reduce the time of each episode.
 It should also help with scaling to larger batch sizes since there is no for-loop in training.